chgwyellow/sql_journey/note/date_time.md

 ### SECOND

-It returns the second of time.
+Returns the second component of a time value.

 ```sql
 SELECT birthtime, SECOND(birthtime) FROM people;